tomdionysus/netdisk/README.md

 ### Client

 The client is a linux kernel module, that can be loaded using `modprobe`.
-You must supply an indentical 256 bit encrption key, as well as the IP address of a running `netdiskd` server.
+You must supply an identical 256 bit encrption key, as well as the IP address of a running `netdiskd` server.

 ```sh
 modprobe netdisk key=6f334a6b4aa5a7ac8462387a3cdb8f5755b3c1ef0947cb1492c86793265166c0 address=192.168.1.40